Sohou08/Hadoop-Spark/file_format/readme.md

     * increase in data size and processing time because the document size is often bulky and with big files, the tag structure makes it huge and complex to read which occurs slow process in parsing, leading also to slower data transmission
 * __Big data__
     * Pig (To process XMLs in Pig, piggybank.jar is essential.
 This jar contains a UDF called XMLLoader() that will be used to read the XML document),..
+    * Some function from the library Apache Mahout is really helpful to process XML data stored in HDFS

        ~~~ {r}
        <?xml version="1.0"?>